 The Hogwarts letter

-First things first, the actual letter.
-I used the original words from the book as my guideline, but edited it to include the Orlando locale and the dates of our trip.
+First things first, the actual Harry Potter Hogwarts letter.
+I used the original words from the book as my guideline but edited it to include the Orlando locale and the dates of our trip.
 I’ve got two versions of the letter for you to choose from; the white background is great if you have a parchment-style paper to print on, and a tea-stained paper version, which can be printed on plain white paper and still have the look.
 (Both files will open Google Drive in a new tab)

 The blue box shown above doesn’t print, but you can easily edit that text to make the letter say just what you want.
-(Before you download the PDF, be sure to install the Harry P font.)
+(Before you download the PDF, be sure to install the Harry Potter font.)